Atypical Teratoid Rhabdoid Tumor (ATRT) Diagnosis and Treatment

 What is the grade of ATRTs?

-ATRTs are all classified as Grade IV tumors.
+ATRTs are all classified as grade 4 (also written as grade IV) tumors.
 This means they are malignant (cancerous) and fast-growing.

 What causes ATRTs?

 Cancer is a genetic disease – that is, cancer is caused by certain changes to genes that control the way our cells function.
 Genes may be mutated (changed) in many types of cancer, which can increase the growth and spread of cancer cells.
 Most ATRTs are caused by changes in a gene known as SMARCB1 (also called INI1).
 This gene normally signals proteins to stop tumor growth.
 But in ATRTs, SMARCB1 doesn’t function properly and tumor growth is uncontrolled.
 SMARCB1 can sometimes be found in a person’s DNA, which means they are born with it.

 Where do ATRTs form?